-Stainless steel blades that result in impressive chopping abilities.
-The enormous feed tube, convenient button controls, and straightforward functions make it very practical for most cooks.
+Stainless steel blades render impressive chopping abilities.
+The enormous feed tube, convenient button controls, and straightforward functions make it practical for most cooks.

-Quite small, so not suitable for large food prep.
+Quite small, so not suitable for large-capacity food prep.

-Comes with an 8-cup work bowl with markings for easy measurements, as well as an integrated feed tube for adding ingredients during processing.
-Features a stainless steel blade for chopping and mixing dough.
+Comes with an 8-cup work bowl with markings for easy measurements as well as an integrated feed tube for adding ingredients during processing.
+Features a stainless steel blade for chopping and mixing bread dough and pizza dough.

-Some customers have found the processor to be lightweight and prone to breaking.
+Some customers have found this Cuisinart Elemental to be lightweight and prone to breaking.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Chopping and shredding vegetables and other ingredients can be some of the most tedious prep tasks for the home cook.
+Chopping and shredding vegetables and other ingredients can be some of the most tedious food prep tasks for the home cook.
 It can be even more of a challenge if your knife skills aren’t particularly strong, which is why having a food processor can make life much easier in the kitchen.
-When it comes to high-quality food processors, it’s hard to top the outstanding models offered by Cuisinart.
+When it comes to the best high-quality food processors on today’s market, it’s hard to top the outstanding models offered by Cuisinart.

 While a food processor is commonly used to chop and slice, it can do much more.
-You can use it to prepare homemade nut butter, grind meat, shred cheese, smooth pesto, hummus, and other sauces and dips, and mix salad dressing.
-And most Cuisinart food processors come with attachments that allow you to tackle tougher jobs, such as kneading bread dough.
+You can use it to prepare homemade nut butter, ground meat, shredded cheese, pesto, hummus, sauces, dips, and salad dressing.
+And most Cuisinart food processors come with attachments that allow you to take on tougher jobs, such as the kneading bread dough blade.

 All of Cuisinart’s food processors are top picks: You simply can’t go wrong with the brand.
-That said, some models may be a better fit for your needs than others.
+That said, some models may better fit your needs than others.
 Considering the wide array of food processors Cuisinart makes, choosing the right model can feel like a serious challenge.
 When shopping, it helps to familiarize yourself with the best food processors from Cuisinart before making your selection.

-In addition to a food processor’s capacity, you’ll want to pay attention to the power offered by the gadget’s motor.
-The power is measured in watts.
-Most Cuisinart models have motors that range from 400 to 1200 watts.
+In addition to capacity, you’ll want to pay attention to the power offered by the gadget’s motor.
+The power is measured in watts, and most Cuisinart models have 400- to 1,200-watt motors.

-It’s also important to consider the ingredients you’ll be putting in your food processor.
-If you frequently process thick doughs, tough root vegetables, or hard cheeses, choose a Cuisinart food processor with at least 600 watts.
+Think about the types of ingredients you’ll be putting in your food processor.
+If you frequently process thick doughs, tough root vegetables, or hard cheeses, choose a Cuisinart food processor with at least a 600-watt motor.

 Cuisinart food processors are available with several different control styles.